tedsalmon/DroidIBus/README.md

 * Steering wheel next/previous Music control (for Play Music)

 # Planned Features
-* Ability to control the built-in amp EQ from within the App
+* Ability to control the built-in amp EQ from within the App [Probably impossible as the BoardMonitor has the Nav unit do this directly and not over IBus :( ]
 * Built in Google Maps Navigation
 * G-Sensor Display